d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 it is more conventional to treat each data instance as a row vector in the matrix.
 And, as we will see in later chapters, this convention will enable common deep learning practices.
-For example, along the outermost axis of an `ndarray`, we can access or enumerate minibatches of data instances, or just data instances if no minibatch exists.
+For example, along the outermost axis of a tensor, we can access or enumerate minibatches of data instances, or just data instances if no minibatch exists.

 ## Tensors

 Just as vectors generalize scalars, and matrices generalize vectors, we can build data structures with even more axes.
-Tensors give us a generic way of describing `ndarray`s with an arbitrary number of axes.
+Tensors ("tensors" in this subsection refer to algebraic objects) give us a generic way of describing $n$-dimensional arrays with an arbitrary number of axes.
 Vectors, for example, are first-order tensors, and matrices are second-order tensors.
 Tensors are denoted with capital letters of a special font face (e.g., $\mathsf{X}$, $\mathsf{Y}$, and $\mathsf{Z}$) and their indexing mechanism (e.g., $x_{ijk}$ and $[\mathsf{X}]_{1, 2i-1, 3}$) is similar to that of matrices.

-Tensors will become more important when we start working with images, which arrive as `ndarray`s with 3 axes corresponding to the height, width, and a *channel* axis for stacking the color channels (red, green, and blue).
+Tensors will become more important when we start working with images, which arrive as $n$-dimensional arrays with 3 axes corresponding to the height, width, and a *channel* axis for stacking the color channels (red, green, and blue).
 For now, we will skip over higher order tensors and focus on the basics.

 ```{.python .input}
 X = np.arange(24).reshape(2, 3, 4)